jessfraz/terraform-cluster/README.md

 follow after starting at `10.x.0.10`.

 The IPs get populated programmatically in the terraform files.
 But they are statically added in the `cloud-config*` files.
-This should be updated eventually.
+TODO: This should be updated eventually so the cloud config files are generated with the ips as well.

 ### Nomad